Petter2000/LogoForPrinter/MyRelease/README.txt

  This program is used for translating the printer coordinates in a .cpcl file into a textbased image for the purpose of editing and then update the .cpcl file with the new coordinates.
-LIMITATION: Only supports horizontal lines.
+ LIMITATION: Only supports horizontal 'L' lines in the .cpcl file.

  PREPARATIONS